jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	7e0  0320  0320  0320  0320  0320  0320  0520  19c3 - 0c16  0301  1fee  0321  0c15  1ff4  0521  1ff3
 	7f0  0265  0d0f  1be9  0027  0c74  19a1  0c3a  0c12 - 1bfa  0c74  0e03  0000  0000  0000  0000  0000

-And since the "Hrast ROM" was generated from object code dumps in the various TI-57 patents, I also generated a little-endian version of Sean's [Patent ROM](ti57pat.bin):
+And since the "Hrast ROM" was initially generated from object code dumps in the various TI-57 patents, I generated a little-endian version of Sean's [Patent ROM](ti57pat.bin):

 	node be2le.js ti57pat.bin ti57patle.bin